syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/steptype.md

 ## Label

-Steps are displayed with only labels irrespective of the step model configured.
+Steps are displayed with their defined labels only.

 ### Label positions

-The `labelPosition` property offers four positioning options: `Top`, `Bottom`, `Start`, and `End`.
-This property indicated the placement of the labels, depending on the updated position.
-The labels can be positioned only when the icon and label is configured with the stepper step.
-The available positions are as follows:

-#### Top

-Positions the label at the top, regardless of the Stepper's orientation.
+The Stepper control allows you to place the label on the top, bottom, left, or right side of the stepper using the `labelPosition` property.

-#### Bottom
+The following label positions are supported in stepper:

+* Top: The label is placed on the top of the stepper.
-Positions the label at the bottom, regardless of the Stepper's orientation.
+* Bottom: The label is placed on the bottom of the stepper.

-#### Start

-Positions the label to the left side, regardless of the Stepper's orientation.
+* Left: The label is placed on the left side of the stepper.

-#### End

-Positions the label to the right side, regardless of the Stepper's orientation.
-By default `labelPosition` is set to `End`.
+* Right: The label is placed on the right side of the stepper.

 ## Indicator